FK2469/F-NEMU/README.md

 ## typing game

 This is a fork of the demo of NJU 2013 oslab0(the origin repository has been deleted, but we have a fork of it -- https://github.com/nju-ics/os-lab0).
-It is ported to NEMU.
+It is ported to F-NEMU.

-## NEMU-PAL
+## PAL

 This is a fork of Wei Mingzhi's SDLPAL(https://github.com/CecilHarvey/sdlpal).
-It is obtained by refactoring the original SDLPAL, as well as porting to NEMU.
+It is obtained by refactoring the original SDLPAL, as well as porting to F-NEMU.

+The data files required for running the game are not included with the source package due to copyright issues.
+You must obtain them from the original CD.
+But you can get data files for testing from [there](https://pan.baidu.com/s/1jJJmvDs), and the code is `rf1z` .